akalenuk/unpager/README.md

 If you want to try the app, here's the release: https://github.com/akalenuk/unpager/releases/tag/0.1

-I also have a GIMP script for darning: https://github.com/akalenuk/darning
+I also have a GIMP script for darning (that's how the cleaning up method is called): https://github.com/akalenuk/darning

-And also Android application for projections: https://github.com/akalenuk/Docam
+And also an Android application for undoing perspective: https://github.com/akalenuk/Docam